mindfulcoder49/iris-api-interface-generator/README.md

 4. [License](#license)

-# Example Workflow for the API Documentation Query Tool
+# Example Workflow for the IRIS API Interface Generator

-Below is a step-by-step guide on how to use the API Documentation Query Tool.
+Below is a step-by-step guide on how to use the IRIS API Interface Generator.
 This example showcases a basic API query scenario, from pasting the API documentation to submitting a query and viewing the responses.

 ## Step 1: Paste the API Documentation